Close Menu

 • Riding purposes

-• Understand Motor Type and Power
+• Understand motor type and power

-• Check battery capacity and range
+• Check battery capacity (Wh) and range

 • Warranty coverage

-• State and local electric bike laws
+• Government and local electric bike laws (very important)

 • E-Bike Buying Guide Wrap Up